vss2h/HoloLensUnity/README.md

 # HoloLensUnity
-AR development using Unity 2.1 and HoloLens.
+AR development using Unity (2.1 and up) and HoloLens.

 Imported files:
 MixedRealityToolKit from Microsoft